China Proposes Global 'Track and Trace' System for Travel Reset

 “We need to further harmonise policies and standards and establish ‘fast tracks’ to facilitate the orderly flow of people,” he is quoted saying. “[We] hope more countries would participate.”

-QR codes are bar codes that can be read by mobile phones.
+QR codes are bar codes that can be read by mobile phones that are a common tool of tracking and control in Communist China.

+China launched its notorious social credit system last year to watch over its own citizens and mete out punishment based on personal behavior and loyalty to the Communist Party. https://t.co/XCe447GupS

 Under the scheme China has employed since February, users are issued a traffic-light style health code, with a green code allowing someone to travel freely, and an orange or red code indicating that they need to quarantine for up to two weeks.